 • Integration of psychoanalytic, cognitive-behavioral, mindfulness, and relational approaches

 • Knowledge of pharmacology of specific substances and how to tailor interventions accordingly

--Discussion of limitations of the disease model and rationale for providing comprehensive services based on the psychobiosocial model
+• Discussion of limitations of the disease model and rationale for providing comprehensive services based on the psychobiosocial mode

 Eligibility: This program is designed for mental health and substance abuse treatment professionals, psychiatrists, graduate students and those working in harm reduction settings who wish to deepen their knowledge and skills about harm reduction principles and practices.

 Tuition and Fees: The program costs $1,500 per semester (total $3,000) and payment for each semester is due by the first class.
-Payments can be made directly to The Center for Optimal Living once you have been accepted to the program.
+This fee includes the required 3-day training in December.
+Payments can be made directly to The Center for Optimal Living once you have been accepted to the program and payment is due by the first day of class.
 Please note that refunds or credits will not be issued once classes have started.

 Continuing Education: We are in the process of applying to offer CEs for social workers in New York and will update our site once we have received formal approval from the NY State Department of Education.